pcraig3/fed-notes/src/articles/2024-02-22-arrivecan-and-the-contractor-conundrum.md

 Since 36 months is about 156 weeks, at they are averaging just over 1 release a week.

 This release schedule is rare in the Canadian government, but it is normal (or even slow) in the private sector, and it would have been very slow for my team in the UK.
 My GDS team released our application several times a day, {% footnoteref "releases" "This is a conservative estimate assuming 2 releases a day.
 Typically, we would release 4-5 times in a day." %}at least _10 times more frequently_ than CBSA{% endfootnoteref %} — and we built out testing procedures that were compatible with this velocity.
 Rather than manual tests and paperwork, we used automated tests that were fast, reliable, and repeatable.
-This is what we should be aiming for rather than slowing our velocity to accommodate slow testing procedures, or just — you know — _not testing at all_.
+This is what we should be aiming for rather than slowing our velocity to accommodate slow testing procedures, or just — you know — not testing at all.

 Here’s a GDS blog post from 2012 called “[Regular Releases Reduce Risk](https://gds.blog.gov.uk/2012/11/02/regular-releases-reduce-risk/)”.
 They made _100 updates in 2 weeks_ to the UK’s flagship website, GOV.UK.
 Compared to those numbers, 177 releases in 36 months looks pretty relaxed.